-Super Bowl Sunday is, obviously, a day for fun, food and friends.
 But as you enjoy the football game, consider the deeper meaning of it all – and how our economic fortunes could improve if we seriously changed our outlook.
-Consider these important “truths” about the game, and how they can apply after the game.
+Consider these important "truths" about the game, and how they can apply to more important areas of our lives.

 Instead of allowing the best performers to enjoy the spoils of their labor (as we do with athletic competitions), with economic matters many Americans think in terms of "shared prosperity" (you have too much wealth and the government should take more of it away!), "shared responsibility" (the rich people should pay for my food stamps, Medicaid, mortgage relief, etc..), and "leveling the playing field" (I can’t have get enough success if you are enjoying too much of it).
 It’s not an accident that Americans continually elect politicians who promise to make our lives easier by minimizing the success of others.
 If we accepted other people’s success in the economy the way we accept it on the football field, we might just find that other people’s success actually creates jobs and benefits everybody.

-But when it comes to real-life things like jobs, opportunity, wages and wealth, Americans don’t necessarily like the “everyone plays by the same rules” approach.
+But when it comes to real-life things like jobs, opportunity, wages and wealth, Americans don’t necessarily like the "everyone plays by the same rules" approach.
 We prefer government policy makers who hold some of us to the letter of the law, but give others of us special breaks.
 A tax deduction for me, a tax hike for you.
 Special grants and opportunities according to our gender, ethnicity and marital status.
-“Free” subsidies for so-called “green energy” companies, but harsh taxes and penalties for oil companies.
-That’s apparently the way we like it.
-Yet we might just find that if we chose a government that held us all to the same requirements, the “high scoring” players among us might create more opportunity for all of us, and us “lower scoring” players might be incentivized to improve our game.
+"Free" subsidies for so-called "green energy" companies, but harsh taxes and penalties for oil companies.
+We twice empowered a President who promised free and lower-cost healthcare, but we allow him to grant waivers of non-enforcement of his signature health care reform law to certain groups of people, when it is to his benefit to do so.
+This is apparently the way we like it.
+Yet we might just find that if we chose a government that held us all to the same requirements, the "high scoring" players among us might create more opportunity for all of us, and us "lower scoring" players might be incentivized to improve our game.

 3) "Inequality" runs rampant in the NFL – and it’s not a bad thing - By its nature the game of football treats quarterbacks differently from punters and place kickers, and we think nothing of it.
 Quarterbacks negotiate for the highest compensation possible with an NFL team, yet many punters and kickers are lucky to play for the base minimum salary guaranteed by their union.